johnropas/next-front-end/README.md

 # Setting up the project:
 Created a new React project using create-react-app.
-Install required packages such as Redux, Redux Thunk and any other necessary dependencies.
+Installed required packages such as Redux, Redux Thunk and any other necessary dependencies.
-Enabled TypeScript in the project by adding a tsconfig.json file and converting your JavaScript files to TypeScript files.
+Enabled TypeScript in the project.

 # Designing the UI:
-Created a search form component that takes a query input and submit button.
+Created a search form component that takes a query input and a submit button.
 Created a results component that displays the results of the search query.
 Used a CSS framework (Bootstrap) to simply style the UI.